Bihar hooch tragedy: NHRC to depute its probe team for on-spot inquiry | Law-Order

 - India

-The National Human Rights Commission (NHRC) has decided to depute its own investigation team, headed by one of its members, for an on-spot inquiry in the wake of the Bihar hooch tragedy, officials said on Saturday.
+The National Human Rights Commission (NHRC) has decided to depute its own investigation team to conduct an ''on-spot'' inquiry into the Bihar hooch tragedy.

-The Saran hooch tragedy toll rose to 30 on Friday, the biggest since Bihar went dry more than six years ago.

-The NHRC, in a statement, said in the wake of media reports about more deaths in the Bihar hooch tragedy, spreading to other districts, it ''has decided to depute its own investigation team headed by one of its members for an on-spot inquiry''.
+Officials said on Saturday that eight more died allegedly after consuming spurious liquor in two districts of Bihar.
+Six people died in Siwan district adjoining Saran, while Begusarai witnessed two other deaths.

 ''The Commission would like to know about the relief and rehabilitation given by the state government as well as the measures taken or proposed to be taken to dismantle clandestine hooch manufacturing hotspots across the state with a view to completely eradicate this social menace, intermittently happening in the state of Bihar,'' the rights panel said.